Helping patients find the myeloproliferative neoplasm resources they deserve

-Myeloproliferative Neoplasm disorders are rare, slow-growing blood cancers that start in the bone marrow and make abnormal red blood cells, white blood cells, and platelets.
-There are 6 types of Myeloproliferative Neoplasm disorders:
+Myeloproliferative Neoplasm (MPN) disorders are rare, slow-growing blood cancers that start in the bone marrow and make abnormal red blood cells, white blood cells, and platelets.
+MPNs are rare, with only around 10,000 cases per year in the United States.
+There are 6 types of Myeloproliferative Neoplasm disorders that vary based on the type of blood cell that is effected, which are:

 - Chronic myelogenous leukemia (CML): A genetic change takes place in the cells that produce red blood cells, white blood cells, and platelets